Diuris pulchella: Taxonomy and naming

 Diuris pulchella was first formally described in 1991 by David Jones from a specimen collected in the Mount Ney Nature Reserve, and the description was published in Australian Orchid Review.
 The specific epithet (pulchella) is the diminutive form of the Latin word pulcher meaning "beautiful" hence "beautiful little", referring to the "highly colourful and attractive flowers".
 Other authors have described the flowers as "exquisite" or "spectacular".

 Distribution and habitat

-The beautiful donkey orchid grows usually in shallow soil on and around granite outcrops and is found between Salmon Gums, Esperance and Balladonia in the Coolgardie, Esperance Plains and Mallee biogeographic regions.
+Beautiful donkey orchid grows usually in shallow soil on and around granite outcrops and is found between Salmon Gums, Esperance and Balladonia in the Coolgardie, Esperance Plains and Mallee biogeographic regions.

 Conservation

 Diuris pulchella is classified as "not threatened" by the Western Australian Government Department of Environment and Conservation (Western Australia).